 Atopic dermatitis is just another name that is commonly used for eczema.

 Seborrheic dermatitis is a type of eczema, which is commonly known as dandruff.
 The skin falls off in the form of flakes in this condition (36).

 More research is still ongoing to find the perfect cure to eczema.
 Make use of the multiple home remedies listed in this article that will work wonders to give some relief.
 Also, as the skin mirrors your inner health, follow a proper diet and lead a disciplined life to reduce the chances of eczema.

 Keep your environment clean and change your bath and bed linen frequently.
 Listen to your skin’s needs!
 Take care of it daily and always use a sunscreen with high SPF before stepping out.
 Never stay in wet clothes and shoes for a long time.
 Change them immediately as they may trigger eczema and other skin problems.
 After all, prevention is always better than cure.

-Do you know any other natural remedies for eczema?
+Now you know how to treat eczema naturally.
+Do you know any other home remedies for eczema?
 Do share it with us in the comment section given below.